pt-ship-nominations/pt-ship-nominations/README.md

 <p align="center">Self nominations and multiple character ships are allowed!
 Single cosplay nominations are allowed too.</p>

-<p align="center">You can nominate one person for a ship and a single as well!
+<p align="center">You can nominate someone for a ship and a single if you'd like!
 We do not mind putting you more than once.</p>

 <p align="center">All nominated profiles will be investigated by the 2nd owner to make sure you are not a Proshipper or Darkshipper.</p>